DePaul University > Admission & Aid > Financial Aid > Maintain Eligibility > Satisfactory Academic Progress > Satisfactory Academic Progress Policy

 For undergraduates this maximum is 288 attempted credit hours to earn a degree, however graduate degree requirements vary by graduate program.

 Your financial aid may be suspended if you unofficially or officially withdraw and fail to earn credit in any coursework in consecutive terms of attendance, or in two or more terms within two consecutive academic years.

 If you are pursuing a second major or an additional minor, you are subject to the Degree Completion Requirements explained in the Satisfactory Academic Progress policy (above, Requirement 3).
 If you have completed the requirements for a first bachelor’s degree (even if you have not applied for graduation and/or the degree is not officially conferred) you are no longer eligible for federal and state financial aid programs that are restricted to one undergraduate degree.
 These include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG) and the State of Illinois Monetary Award Program (MAP Grant).

 For more detailed information, please see our Satisfactory Academic Progress FAQ.

-Students pursuing a second undergraduate degree are eligible only for federal student loans at the undergraduate level and are subject to the maximum timeframe component for undergraduate study.
+If you are pursuing a second undergraduate degree, you are eligible only for federal student loans at the undergraduate level and are subject to the maximum timeframe component for undergraduate study.
 In general, this is 288 credit hours.
-In limited circumstances appeals will be considered for students who reach this timeframe.
-Once it has been determined that a student pursuing a second undergraduate degree has fulfilled the enrollment requirements for the second undergraduate degree, the student is no longer eligible for federal or state financial aid.
-See Program Completion Requirements, explained above, Requirement 3.
+In limited circumstances appeals will be considered if you reach this timeframe.
+Once it has been determined that you have fulfilled the enrollment requirements for the second undergraduate degree, you are no longer eligible for federal or state financial aid.
+See Degree Completion Requirements, explained above, Requirement 3.